 We expect each director to attend every meeting of the Board and the committees on which he or she serves, and we encourage them to attend the annual meetings of the stockholders.
-Each of the directors attended the 2014 annual meeting of stockholders and all of the meetings of the Board and the committees on which they served in 2014, and we expect that all directors will attend the upcoming Annual Meeting.
+All directors attended the 2015 annual meeting of stockholders and all of the meetings of the Board and the committees on which they served in 2015, and we expect that all directors will attend the upcoming Annual Meeting.